pacefactory/deployment-scripts/README.md

 3. Use the `run_container.sh` script in the appropriate subdirectory to bring the container online.
 IMPORTANT: Make sure to overwrite the image name when prompted in the script, if needed

+### Linux (Ubuntu) Installation Notes

+#### Run `docker ...` without sudo (Non-root user access)

+By default on new Ubuntu installations, `docker ...` commands cannot be ran without sudo permissions.
+To change this, perform the following in a terminal:

+1. Create the `docker` group: `sudo groupadd docker`
+2. Add your user to the group: `sudo usermod -aG docker $USER`
+3. Log out/in of your session to see changes OR run the following: `newgrp docker`
+4. Verify you can run `docker ...` commands without sudo: `docker run hello-world`

+For more info, see [Docker Linux Post-install](https://docs.docker.com/engine/install/linux-postinstall/)

+#### Root User Data Location

+If Docker is used without setting up non-root user access, data may be stored in the root home directory, `/root`.
+This may result in migration scripts not working properly and/or the illusion of missing data.
+Be sure to check this directory.

 ### Windows Installation Notes

 If using the WSL2 backend for Docker on Windows, resources need to be managed through the WSL container system.